edbertocampo/next.js-sanity-portfolio/README.md

 > **Note**: A token is not required for public read-only content.

 ### 4. Run the Development Server

+Start the development server with one of the following commands:

 ```bash
 npm run dev
 # or